Relative hour

 The clock over the Jaffa Gate of Jerusalem in the 1910s.
 The face on the left shows 10:10 am in the European style that sets 0:00 at midnight and noon.
 The face on the right shows 4:00 in the Ottoman style, that sets 0:00 at sunset.

 Relative hour (Hebrew singular: shaʿah zǝmanit / שעה זמנית; plural: shaʿot - zǝmaniyot / שעות זמניות), sometimes called halachic hour, temporal hour, seasonal hour and variable hour, is a term used in rabbinic Jewish law that assigns 12 hours to each day and 12 hours to each night, all throughout the year.
 A relative hour has no fixed length in absolute time, but changes with the length of daylight each day - depending on summer (when the days are long and the nights are short), and in winter (when the days are short and the nights are long).
 Even so, in all seasons a day is always divided into 12 hours, and a night is always divided into 12 hours, which invariably makes for a longer hour or a shorter hour.
 At Mediterranean latitude, one hour can be about 45 minutes at the winter solstice, and 75 minutes at summer solstice.
 All of the hours mentioned by the Sages in either the Mishnah or Talmud, or in other rabbinic writings, refer strictly to relative hours.

 Another feature of this ancient practice is that, unlike the standard modern 12-hour clock that assigns 12 o'clock pm for noon time, in the ancient Jewish tradition noon time was always the sixth hour of the day, whereas the first hour began with the break of dawn according to many Halachic authorities, and with sunrise according to others.
 Midnight (12:00 am local official clock time) was also the sixth hour of the night, which, depending on summer or winter, can come before or after 12:00 am local official clock time, whereas the first hour of the night always begins after sunset, when the first three stars appeared in the night sky.

-During the Spring and Autumnal equinox (around 20 March and 23 September), the length of a day and night are equal.
-However, even during the summer solstice and winter solstice when the length of the day and the length of the night are at their greatest disparity, both day and night are always divided into 12 hours.
+During the spring (באחד בתקופת ניסן) and fall (באחד בתקופת תשרי) equinoxes (around 20 March and 23 September), the length of a day and night are equal.
+However, even during the summer and winter solstices when the length of the day and the length of the night are at their greatest disparity, both day and night are always divided into 12 hours.